 What is employee burnout?

-- Feelings of exhaustion or energy depletion
+- Exhaustion or energy depletion

-- Feeling distant from or negative about one’s job or workplace
+- Detachment from one’s job or workplace

 - Reduced productivity